SURFscz/SRAMsync/README.md

 with wiping graced users.
 Remember that the status file keeps track of graced users and by deleting the status file this information is lost.
 This means that for graced users `sync-with-sram` will never be able to detect when a grace user must be removed.
-Effectively graced users will continue to exits until removed manually.
+Effectively graced users will continue to exit until removed manually.

 ## Logging

 SRAMsync supports different log levels: CRITICAL, ERROR, WARNING, INFO and DEBUG.
 The default level is set to ERROR and can be changed by the `--loglevel
-<level>` option or its short hand equivalent `-l`.
+<level>` option or its shorthand equivalent `-l`.
 One could also switch on
 debug logging quickly, by selecting either `--debug` or `-d`.
 The `--verbose` option increase the log level once each time selected and can be used multiple times.